Keyclic/docs-en/members.rst

 These are five roles :

-- No role - Organization member
+- No role - Member
 - Administrator
 - Agent
 - Analytic